Boci1337/faceit-team-inspector/README.md

 - Serve locally with `Live Server` extension (VS Code)
 - Use `http-server` npm package
-- Deploy on your webserver under `/var/www/staging` or similar.
+- Deploy on your webserver nginx/apache or similar.

 6. **Open frontend in your browser:**